Tanphi/tanphi.github.io/index.md

+---
+# Feel free to add content and custom Front Matter to this file.
+# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

+layout: home
+title: Isograd API/LTI documentation
+---

+1. The generated Toc will be an ordered list
+{:toc}

 # Introduction
 The aim of this document is to describe how to use the services the Isograd system offers, either to LTI consumers or via the API.